Zuehlke/linux-developer-vm/README.md

 It consists of two main parts:

  * the `update-vm.sh` script, which makes sure that [ChefDK](https://downloads.chef.io/chef-dk/)
-   is installed (you need to have Chef and Berkshelf available) and triggers a Chef run.
+   is installed (you need to have Chef and Berkshelf available) and triggers the Chef run for updating the VM.
  * the `cookbooks/vm` cookbook, which contains the recipes to be applied to the VM.
    All your specific customizations go in there!